 - a.
 The designated area for substitution is 3-meters on either side of the centerline.
 It is recommended that this area be marked with cones. - b.
-When a timeout is called (by the team in possession) after a penalty corner has been awarded, during a playing period or any extension to complete a penalty corner. substitution may not take place because the penalty corner is still in effect.
-Exception: injury, suspension, or disqualification to the defending goalkeeper. - c.
-When play is stopped due to a player being injured and an athletic trainer, medical personnel or coach must come onto the field to attend to the player, the injured player must leave the field and a substitute may take her place.
-When the injured player is a goalkeeper, she may remain in the game.
+When play is stopped due to a player being injured and an athletic trainer, medical personnel or coach must come onto the field to attend to the player, the injured player must leave the field and a substitute may take their place.
+When the injured player is a goalkeeper, they may remain in the game.